bci/Batch_Convert_Visio_to_Graffle/README.md

 ## Troubleshooting

 ### Common Issues

+**"osascript is not allowed to send keystrokes"**
+- Grant Accessibility permissions to Terminal (or your terminal app) in System Settings > Privacy & Security > Accessibility
+- Click the '+' button and add your terminal application (Terminal.app, iTerm.app, etc.)
+- You may need to restart your terminal application after granting permissions

 **Script fails with "OmniGraffle iCloud stencils folder not found"**
 - Ensure OmniGraffle is installed and configured to use iCloud Drive